G'day! Welcome to Partakers! Today we have a short midweek worship session together! Come on in!

 How opposite is that view, compared to the view of Peter and Paul in the Bible reading!
 It is as if we are denying the basic rule of compassion and mercy, which dictates that we, as Christians, are to be serving others, because they are also humans created in the image of God, loved by God and so should be loved unconditionally by those who proclaim to be God's people - the Church.
 Denying that basic need to others is pure unadulterated selfishness and places others below our own selves.

-Now a time, where I put before you a couple of questions for you to ponder and think about, before we continue in prayer.
-Perhaps you could write them down for later.
+Now a time, where I put before you a couple of questions for you to ponder and think about.

 Q1.
 In what areas of my life do I usually put myself before other people and sin against them?